GopalSharma/moodle-qformat_csv/csv/README.txt

 - You can also download the sample file for your reference.

-You can also download the sample file for your reference or a smple file is provided with this plugin.
+You can also download the sample file for your reference or a sample file is provided with this plugin.

 More option will be added in the future